Architecture Overview¶

 _position: Coord) -- the entity's reference point - Z-index (

-_z_index: int) -- layer ordering for rendering - Cell reference (
+_z_index: int) -- layer ordering for rendering - Surface reference (

-.bindingproperty accepts aBindingdataclass (fromcore/binding.py) for relative positioning configuration - Resolved state --
+.bindingproperty accepts aBindingdataclass (fromcore/binding.py) for relative positioning configuration - Relative tracking --

-rotate(angle, origin)andscale(factor, origin)are non-destructive: they accumulate_rotationand_scale_factorwithout modifying geometry.
-Withorigin,_resolve_to_absolute()converts relative properties first, then orbits/scales the position around the origin.
+rotate(angle, origin)andscale(factor, origin)are non-destructive: they accumulate_rotationand_scale_factorwithout modifying geometry or clearing relative state.
+Withorigin, the entity orbits/scales via_move_by(), which preserves relative bindings.
 SVG rendering applies transforms via_build_svg_transform(). - Transform properties --

 .rotation(degrees),.scale_factor(multiplier),.rotation_center(pivot point — default: position; overridden per entity type) - World-space helpers --